Mid-Year Climbing Safety Standards Updates

 • All activities must be supervised.

-• Type of supervision: Refer to the activity page for each climbing activity.
+• Type of Supervision: Refer to the activity page for each climbing activity.

 Qualifications